 Although students begin with a focus on traditional media and techniques, they are encouraged to experiment with a wide range of technical and theoretical interests, from figuration to abstraction, and on to digital media, installations and performance.
 All graduate students have private studio spaces in the Ridges facility and undergraduate students who demonstrate exceptional promise and discipline are given independent studio spaces within the Seigfred Hall facility.
 The Painting Department has a number of University sponsored research incentive awards.
 For more information on these awards, please contact one of the members of the Painting faculty.

 The Painting + Drawing Area also offers several courses in drawing, mixed media, critical theory seminars, study abroad opportunities, as well as an annual field trip to New York to view current galleries, museum shows and studios of professional artists.
-We are fully accredited by the National Association of Schools in Art And Design, and our students regularly go on to receive Fulbright Awards, national artist-in-residencies, gallery representation, university teaching positions and other types of professional positions in the field as post-graduates.
+Our students regularly go on to receive Fulbright Awards, national artist-in-residencies, gallery representation, university teaching positions and other types of professional positions in the field as post-graduates.
 Several well known artists have come from our school including Jim Dine and Jenny Holzer and, most recently, one of our painting alumni, Beth Campbell, was selected for a solo exhibition at the Whitney Museum of American Art.